djmsampson/layout2/tbx/layoutdoc/CompatibilityConsiderations.md

 ## Namespace name

 Version 1 classes were contained in the namespace `uiextras`.
 Version 2 classes are contained in the namespace `uix`.
 In version 2, a namespace `uiextras` is included to provide support for legacy code.
-Classes in `uiextras` extend the corresponding classes in `uix`, and contain only compatibility\-related code.
+Classes in `uiextras` extend the corresponding classes in `uix`, and contain only compatibility-related code.

 ## `Contents` property